 - Revegetating the wetland with new plants to support the filtering of pollutants

 We will make every effort to minimise the impact of these essential works on the local community and the environment; however during construction you may notice:

-- Temporary closures of the pedestrian board walk and other paths around the wetland
+- The closure of the pedestrian boardwalk over the wetland

 - Noise from machinery